Raychen0617/Interview_prepare/docs/source/LC/usage/python_usage.md

 ### Generator
 A generator function in Python is defined like a normal function, but whenever it needs to generate a value, it does so with the yield keyword rather than return.
+**Yield** suspends a function’s execution and sends a value back to the caller, but retains enough state to enable the function to resume where it left off.
 ```python
 # A generator function that yields 1 for first time,
 # 2 second time and 3 third time